 Whether the victim was a first responder, office worker, resident, student, stockbroker, teacher, janitor, construction worker, volunteer, visitor or tourist, they may be entitled to compensation and quality health care if they are suffering from 9/11-related health problems.

-Increased enrollment in World Trade Center Health Program reflects increase in potential compensation eligibility
+Increased enrollment in the World Trade Center Health Program

 From December 2017 through September 2022, there has been a nearly 18 percent increase in the number of first responders and approximately a 60 percent increase in the number of survivors who have enrolled in the World Trade Center Health Program.
 This is significant since having a 9/11 medical condition as certified by the WTC Health Program is a required first step in being able to apply for September 11th Victim Compensation Fund compensation.

-Newly certified 9/11 medical conditions have also expanded opportunities to receive 9/11 compensation
+Newly certified 9/11 medical conditions expanded opportunities to receive 9/11 compensation

 Petitions to add new compensable 9/11 medical conditions are given consideration.
 Requests are submitted to the Scientific/Technical Advisory Committee (STAC), which has 90 days to review the data and provide a recommendation.
 The February 18, 2014 cancer amendment rule was designed to include “rare cancers.”
 Among these was the inclusion of certain brain cancers, invasive cervical cancer, testicular cancer and pancreatic cancer.